 File Photo: Ships pass through the Suez canal.
 Photo courtesy of Suez Canal Authority Facebook page.

-The Suez Canal is one of Egypt’s main sources of foreign currency.
+The Suez Canal, which is run by the SCA, is one of the country's primary sources of foreign currency.

-Meanwhile, this year, total cargoes that crossed the canal hit a record high of 1,420 billion tons, up from 1,220 billion tons in 2021.
+Moreover, the total amount of cargo passing through the canal reached a new peak of 1,420 billion tons this year, up from 1,220 billion tons in 2021.